pavel-nicovala/metadata-server-mock-tests/README.md

 - **Response code**: Status code is 200 instead of 201
 - **Static response**: It returns existing data from [this repository](https://github.com/paluchs-iohk/metadata-server-mock), as long as payload follows the defined schema and must include a valid `subjectId` (e.g `2048c7e09308f9138cef8f1a81733b72e601d016eea5eef759ff2933416d617a696e67436f696e` or `919e8a1922aaa764b1d66407c6f62244e77081215f385b60a62091494861707079436f696e`)

-2. Performace Issues:
+2. Performance Issues:

-- **Application fails to resepond**: Running the tests e2e sometimes fail as the app is flaky and fails to respond
+- **Application fails to respond**: Running the tests sometimes fails as the app is flaky and fails to respond

 ## 🚀 Getting Started